 When buying a new car, safety should be one of your highest priorities.
-Although safety standards and features have improved significantly in the last few years, not all new cars are as safe as they can be.
+Although safety standards and features have improved significantly in the last few years, not all new vehicles are as safe as they can be.
 To make things easier, the ANCAP safety rating gives you a better insight into which cars are the safest in the event of a car accident.

 Here, we take a look at the five safest new city cars to help you make the right choice on your next purchase.
 The top five are based on crash test safety scores by ANCAP.